|

 What sets our version apart from others that are available across the Internet is

-that many of the songs linked on this page contain guitar chords to allow guitar/flute duets.
+that most of the songs linked on this page contain guitar chords to allow guitar/flute duets.
 The flute tablature

 can be played on any key (pentatonic minor tuned) Native American Flute.
 The